Category: Foundations

 The Bible isn’t diminished by its focus.
 It’s powerful because of it.

-When it is read as a rulebook, it produces pride or despair.
+When it’s read as a book about self-improvement, it produces shame.
+When it’s read as a rulebook, it produces pride or despair.
+When it’s read as a weapon, it produces harm.

+Suddenly the Bible stops asking, “Are you good enough?”
+And starts answering, “You were never meant to be on your own.”
 It stops sounding like a list of demands shouted from a distance and begins to sound like an invitation offered up close.

 It tells the truth plainly: